Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   > [Info] The SKU (Stock Keeping Unit) is an identification number for the product.
 Therefore, it should be unique within the *PIM* module.

 4. Click the [CREATE] button.
-  The *Create Product* view is displayed.
+  The *Create product* view is displayed.
 The *Attributes* tab is preselected.

   ![Attributes](../../Assets/Screenshots/PIM/Products/List/Attributes/AttributesCreate.png "[Attributes]")

 5. Enter the data for the product in the *Attributes* tab.
-It is recommended to complete at least the *Product Name*, *Price* and *Tax class* fields.
+It is recommended to complete at least the *Product name*, *Price* and *Tax class* fields.

   > [Info] All fields marked with the note *(required)* are used for the completeness calculation of product attributes.
 You can enable the *show empty required attributes only* toggle to display only the incomplete required attribute fields for the selected product.